Synapses – Nervous Communication Ep 5

 Structure of synapses

 Synapses are the microscopic gaps between neurones.
-The neurone before the synapse is called the presynaptic neurone, and has a rounded end called the synaptic knob.
-This contains a number of synaptic vesicles filled with neurotransmitters.
-These are chemicals which carry the message across the synaptic cleft (the gap).
+The neurone before the synapse is called the presynaptic neurone, and has a rounded end called the presynaptic knob.
+This contains synaptic vesicles filled with neurotransmitters.
+These are chemicals which convey the message across the synaptic cleft (the gap).
 The neurone after the synapse is called the postsynaptic neurone.
-Receptors specific to the neurotransmitter are embedded in the cell membrane of the postsynaptic neurone.
+Receptors that are complementary to the neurotransmitter are embedded in the postsynaptic membrane.

 Transmission of nerve impulses across cholinergic synapses